PrabhuKiran8790/prabhukirankonda-portfolio/posts/first-post/page.md

 ## Why Start a Blog?

-I created this site as a catalog for knowledge and experience.
-I also wanted to create a space where I could connect with other people who are interested in the same things as me.
+I wanted to create a space where I could connect with others who similar interests as me.

 Also, I think blogs are better for certain scenarios:
 - Long-form content: Some people prefer reading a long guide or in-depth information rather than watching a lengthy video.
 For topics that require detailed explanations or step-by-step instructions, blogs provide a better format.
 David Oragui from Grow Hack Scale mentions that not everyone wants to invest the time in watching a 35-minute video, and they would rather read a comprehensive blog post instead